 Of particular interest to us was the Veteran's Exhibit and Major Dick Winters.
 My friend, Rose's husband was one of the Band of Brothers, was featured in the movie Band of Brothers and knew Dick Winters personally.
 Ashley had heard this story so wanted to see this exhibit and the replica of his office they'd constructed in a corner of the museum.

-We struck up a conversation with a couple who had 3 children - 3, 5 and 11.
-They were enjoying the heck out of the replica trolley, the interactive trains and other interactive exhibits so kids do find this museum interesting and engaging.
 It's a small museum that only takes 1-2 hours to go through and it's a good way to escape the summer heat.

 ADMISSION